IDENTITY & HUMAN RESILIENCE

 The human condition is in change.
 Human rights and identity.
 War.
 Climate change.
 Economic disparities.
 Discrimination.
 Indigenous and marginalized individuals are exploring what it means to be different and equal in a complicated world, and those under pressure from their environment are on the move with mixed migration challenging national, communal and personal identities.
 Our programs explore the human condition and the crisis of belonging in an increasingly complex and mobile world.
 Students gain critical insight on the phenomena of resilience and resistance through listening to the voices of indigenous people and marginalized groups.

-Papers, panels, and roundtables addressing identity and human resilience within the following themes will be considered:
+We received more than 80 proposals for papers, panels, and roundtables addressing identity and human resilience within the following themes:

 SIT's first Critical Global Issues Symposium aims to bring together thought leaders working with and researching Identity and Human Resilience across a broad cross section of academic disciplines.
 In spotlighting study and research of some of the most important issues impacting individuals and communities today, we seek to support and invigorate meaningful dialogue that will help to advance critical conversation around these issues.